evorhard/EvorBrain/src/test/utils/README.md

 This directory contains reusable test utilities to help write consistent and maintainable tests for EvorBrain.

-## ⚠️ Current Status
+## ✅ Current Status

-**Important:** These test utilities are fully implemented but have some limitations due to the current test environment setup:
+**Updated:** These test utilities are fully implemented and enhanced with comprehensive provider

-- **Render Helpers**: Router integration is not yet implemented (commented out to avoid SSR issues)
-- **DOM Environment**: Some tests may fail with "document is not defined" errors when running outside of the proper test environment
-- **Component Tests**: The existing Button and Input tests need to be updated to work with the current environment setup

-The utilities themselves are working correctly as demonstrated by the passing `example.test.tsx` file, but full integration with all component tests is still in progress.
+support:

+- **✅ Store Integration**: Full StoreProvider integration for testing components that use stores
+- **✅ Theme Support**: ThemeProvider integration with theme detection mocks
+- **✅ Render Helpers**: Complete provider support including stores, themes, and router
+- **⚠️ Component Testing**: Use factory-based tests for components with store dependencies

+The utilities now support all common testing scenarios.
+For components that use stores, use the factory pattern demonstrated in `*.factory.test.tsx` files for best results.

 ## Overview